-Today, I’m sharing how I made over these plastic maple leaf dishes into pretty fall decor pieces using just spray paint!
-It’s a super easy craft anyone can do, and at just one dollar a piece from Dollar Tree, the price is right for this inexpensive project!
+I’m sharing how I made these $1 plastic maple leaf dishes from Dollar Tree into pretty fall decor pieces using just spray paint!
+It’s a super easy craft anyone can do, and the price is right for this inexpensive project.

-The result is a beautiful, rustic farmhouse looking piece that looks much more expensive than $1.
-Plus, you can style and display on a shelf or mantel as part of a fall vignette.
+The result is a beautiful, rustic farmhouse-style piece that looks much more expensive than $1.
+Plus, you can style and display it on a shelf or mantel as part of a fall vignette.

 Hip tips for making these Dollar Tree leaf dishes:

 - Try these awesome spray paints I used!
-I used this Rust-oleum Chalked in linen white for the first time and love the matte texture – so beautiful, and it sprayed on very even and smooth.
+I used this Rust-oleum Chalked in linen white for the first time and love the matte texture.
+It’s so beautiful, and it sprayed on very even and smooth.
 The blue leaf is Rust-Oleum in ocean mist color.
 I love that minty blue!